StringEpsilon/verlauf/docs/QueryAdapter.md

 ### Putting it to use

-And finally, you want to create an actual history object you can work with:
+And finally, you want to create an actual history object you can do this:

 ```js
 // It's as easy as calling the History constructor with your new adapter: